Data-Bear-HB/Sapphic-SQL-Game/README.md

 __________________________________________________________

 ## Tools Used
-: Excel
+: Excel (to create the tables and formulate the data) : SQL (to create the game play sequence)
-: SQL
+: Tableau (for visualizations)

 ____________________
-Game Premise: A old friend, Emily, just moved to your city from.
-She's a newly out lesbian and ready to meet new friends.
-Introduce her to the queer community andhelp her find her people.
+Game Premise: A old friend, Emily, just moved to your city.
+She's a newly "out" baby queer and ready to meet new friends.
+Introduce her to the queer community and help her find  friends.